Flag of South Africa: 1910–1928

-On 31 May 1910 these four colonies came together to form the Union of South Africa and the individual colonial flags were no longer used and new South African flags came into being.
-Once again, as a British dominion the British Union Flag was to continue as the national flag and the standard British ensign pattern was used as a basis for distinctive South African flags.
+On 31 May 1910, these four colonies united to form the Union of South Africa; the individual colonial flags were no longer used, and new South African flags were introduced.
+Once again, as a British dominion, the Union Jack continued to serve as the national flag, and the standard British ensign pattern served as the basis for distinctive South African flags.

 As was the case throughout the British Empire, the Red and Blue Ensigns were the official flags for merchant and government vessels at sea, and the British Admiralty authorised them to be defaced in the fly with the shield from the South African coat of arms.
-These ensigns were not intended to be used as the Union's national flag, although they were used by some people as such.
+These ensigns were not intended to be used as the Union's national flag.
+However, some people used them in this manner.
 Although these ensigns were primarily intended for maritime use, they were also flown on land.

 The South Africa Red Ensign was South Africa's de facto national flag between 1910 and 1928 and was flown at times from Government buildings.

-The design of the Red Ensign was modified slightly in 1912 when the shield was placed on a white disc so as to make it more distinguishable.
+The design of the Red Ensign was slightly modified in 1912, when the shield was placed on a white disc to improve legibility.
 The Red Ensign continued to be used as the flag of the South African merchant marine until 1951.

 A variant of South Africa Red Ensign with the full coat of arms of South Africa on a white disc.
 Commonly flown by civilians.

 The Blue Ensign was flown over the Union's offices abroad between 1910 and 1928.

-These flags never enjoyed much popular support due to the animosities lingering after the Anglo-Boer War – the Afrikaner descendants of the Dutch settlers from the former Boer Republics saw it as a British flag, and the English-speakers saw it was not the Union Flag alone.
+These flags never enjoyed much popular support due to the animosities lingering after the Anglo-Boer War – the Afrikaner descendants of the Dutch settlers from the former Boer Republics saw it as a British flag, and the English-speakers saw it as not the Union Flag alone.

 1928–1994

-Three small flags on the flag of South Africa, used from 1928 to 1982.

-Three small flags on the flag of South Africa, used from 1982 to 1994.

-The three flags in the centre representing the former British colonies of Cape Colony and Natal with the Union Flag on the left, followed by the flags of the former Boer republics of Orange Free State and the South African Republic on the right.
-The Union Flag is shown with the hoist on the right.

 Due to the lack of popularity of these flags, there were intermittent discussions about the desirability of a more distinctive national flag for South Africa after 1910, it was only after a coalition government took office in 1925 that a bill was introduced in Parliament to introduce a national flag for the Union.
-This provoked an often violent controversy that lasted for three years based on whether the British Union Flag should be included in the new flag design or not.
+This provoked an often violent controversy that lasted three years over whether the British Union Flag should be included in the new flag design.
 The Natal Province even threatened to secede from the Union should it be decided to remove it.